 Reference ranges are composed only of average men 18 to 40 years old who aren’t obviously chronically diseased, or obese.
 What do we know about average men 18 to 40 years old who aren’t obviously chronically diseased, or obese?
 Are they ideally healthy?
 No, of course not.
 Should medications that lower testosterone be prescribed to the 2.5% of men who have testosterone levels above the reference range, since the reference range implies that those men are abnormal?
 No, of course not.
 Those men in the top 2.5% aren’t unhealthy or abnormal.
 They’re the healthy men!
 That’s how much testosterone we’re all supposed to have!

 The reference ranges stop at 40 years old, because almost all men over 40 years old have low testosterone, and including them messes up the reference ranges.
 It’s called Andropause!
 And it’s in full swing by the time you’re 40 years old!
-Click here to learn more about low testosterone and what causes low testosterone in men.
+Click here to learn more about what is testosterone deficiency in men?

 We know that what’s most important is what level of total and free testosterone that not only resolves your symptoms and signs of low testosterone, but furthermore makes you feel your absolute best, without causing adverse effects.
 Our TRT doctors are TRT experts.
 They have learned from years and thousands of patients of experience that your total and free testosterone levels while on TRT for low testosterone should on average be above the reference ranges for men 18 to 40 years old.

 Getting your total and free testosterone levels to be on average above the reference ranges while on TRT for low testosterone is difficult for most TRT doctors to accomplish without causing adverse effects, but this is our area of expertise, and it’s not difficult for us to accomplish.
 It requires an in-depth understanding of how low testosterone and testosterone replacement therapy (TRT) affects other hormones, medical conditions, genetic predispositions, and environmental factors, and it requires lots of experience.
 Our TRT doctors have this understanding and experience.